Advanced search

 Warnings and precautions

 Serious skin reactions including Stevens-Johnson syndrome, toxic epidermal necrolysis, drug reaction with eosinophilia and systemic symptoms (DRESS) and acute generalized exanthematous pustulosis (AGEP) have been reported in association with omeprazole treatment.
-Stop taking Omeprazole oral solution and seek medical attention immediately if you notice any of the symptoms related to these serious skin reactions described in section 4.
+Stop taking Lappoxo oral solution and seek medical attention immediately if you notice any of the symptoms related to these serious skin reactions described in section 4.

 • You lose a lot of weight for no reason and have problems swallowing.